NTUWhitefox/2025-DRL-Final-Transformer-Newenv/README.md

 # Transformers as Policies for Variable Action Environments
 This is the repository associated with the research paper "Transformers as Policies for Variable Action Environments" ([paper](https://arxiv.org/abs/2301.03679), [presentation](https://docs.google.com/presentation/d/1I3T6ury_nIIas1JX1hEWI_qm8Tnf0lmRx0Sukh1phVs/edit?usp=sharing)) presented at the 18th AAAI Conference on Artificial Intelligence and Interactive Digital Entertainment ([AIIDE-22](https://sites.google.com/view/aiide-2022/?pli=1)) - Strategy games.
 It describes a scalable transformer architecture that is used to train an RL agent in the [Micro-RTS environment](https://github.com/Farama-Foundation/MicroRTS-Py), which has managed to outperform other RL agents in this variable action environment in terms of computational cost and episodic return.
+The version of the game environment is updated to 6.0.0 which support multiple maps and terrian observation.
+For detail, please refer to the environment repository.
 We provide installation and running instructions in the following sections.